Midnight Labs · Ecosystem Blueprint

 already in place

-This is not a future-state conversation.
+This isn't a future-state conversation.
 The pressures that make ecosystem design necessary are present right now in most large organisations.

 I